EVICTION PREVENTION RESOURCES

 Hennepin County Adult Representation Services

-Listed below are several services that serve all of Minnesota:
+Listed below are services that serve all of Minnesota:

 A non-profit Minnesota tenant advocacy organization providing free and low-cost legal, organizing, education, and advocacy services so that tenants throughout Minnesota can solve their own rental housing problems.
 HOME Line’s hotline is confidential: